History of Linda McMahon in Timeline

 In January 2009, Linda McMahon was appointed to the Connecticut State Board of Education by Governor Jodi Rell.

-On September 16, 2009, Linda McMahon resigned from her position as CEO of WWE to run for a seat in the United States Senate from Connecticut.
+On September 16, 2009, Linda McMahon resigned from her position as CEO of WWE to run as a Republican for a seat in the United States Senate from Connecticut.

 2009: Left World Wrestling Entertainment

-In 2009, Linda McMahon left World Wrestling Entertainment to pursue a seat in the United States Senate from Connecticut as a Republican.
+In 2009, Linda McMahon left World Wrestling Entertainment to run for a seat in the United States Senate from Connecticut as a Republican.

 2009: Layoffs in WWE

-On January 20, 2010, Linda McMahon was interviewed on CBS Face the State about steroid use in WWE and stated that she believed the thousands of documents and testimony furnished to the Oversight Committee would satisfy any concerns.
+On January 20, 2010, Linda McMahon was interviewed on CBS Face the State and addressed questions regarding the WWE's steroid policy and the lack of follow-up from inquiries made.

 April 1, 2010: Resignation from State Board of Education

-On April 1, 2010, Linda McMahon resigned from the Connecticut State Board of Education.
-This was because state law does not allow board members to solicit campaign contributions.
+On April 1, 2010, Linda McMahon resigned from the State Board of Education after a state election commission's legal opinion disallowed board members from soliciting campaign contributions.
+This followed her entry into the race for U.S. Senate.

-As of 2010, Linda McMahon served on the board of the Close Up Foundation, a nonprofit offering youth field trips to Washington, D.C.
+As of 2010, Linda McMahon served on the board of the Close Up Foundation, a nonprofit which offers youth field trips to Washington, D.C.

-During her 2010 campaign, Linda McMahon's campaign was criticized for accepting tax credits from the WWE while laying off workers in 2009.
+During her 2010 campaign, Linda McMahon's campaign was criticized by Blumenthal's campaign for accepting tax credits while laying off workers in 2009.

 2010: Lost Senate Election

-In 2010, Linda McMahon, as a Republican candidate, lost the general election for a seat in the United States Senate from Connecticut to Democrat Richard Blumenthal.
+In 2010, Linda McMahon lost to Democrat Richard Blumenthal in the general election for a seat in the United States Senate from Connecticut.

 2010: "Tip-Off Memo" Became Public

-On September 20, 2011, Linda McMahon officially announced her candidacy for the U.S. Senate in Southington, Connecticut.
+On September 20, 2011, Linda McMahon officially announced her candidacy for U.S. Senate in Southington, Connecticut.

 On April 13, 2012, Sacred Heart University officially dedicated and opened the Linda E. McMahon Commons Building on its main campus in Fairfield, Connecticut.